 I confess… I didn’t get enough before shots, but I did get a few.
 I wish I’d gotten more and taken them with my good camera so you could see just how bad some things were.
 These people didn’t really take care of the place at all.
 It looks like they tried to do some fixes on their own, but every fix they did was done really poorly.

 I confess… It’s amazing how much a coat of paint can change a room.
 This house is tiny with a cottage/bungalow feel, but I don’t know how they survived with ugly stark white walls over their ten years there.
 It had no character.
 Maybe they were just cheap-I had no idea how much paint cost-it was so expensive!
 Above is a few shots of the living room.

 I confess… I went with Sherwin Williams Sea Salt for the walls on the living room, and the two-tone look with the molding in Sherwin Williams Snowbound.
 I’m in love with it.
 It makes the room feel ENTIRELY different.

 I confess… It was SO difficult to paint over where the stairs are.
-In the middle of painting we called my grandfather to ask if he had a tall ladder we could borrow and he rushed over with one so we could reach some awkward spaces.
+I nearly stopped halfway through and called a home painting expert to come and help.
+However, we called my grandfather to ask if he had a tall ladder we could borrow and he rushed over with one so we could reach some awkward spaces.
 It still didn’t help with some of the spaces, so he built some makeshift scaffolding over the space so we could stand on it or put things on it.